christianh814/ocp4-upi-helpernode/quickstart.md

 oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"storage":{"emptyDir":{}}}}'
 ```

+> Note: You can watch the operators running with `oc get clusteroperators`

 Watch your CSRs.
 These can take some time; go get come coffee or grab some lunch.
 You'll see your nodes' CSRs in "Pending" (unless they were "auto approved", if so, you can jump to the `wait-for install-complete` step)

 ```